John Edwardson, '72, Social New Venture Challenge

 Students accepted into the SNVC take the New Social Ventures course, which includes case studies, lectures, and readings about social organizations and related institutions and focuses on various topics relating to launching a new social enterprise - including evaluation, financing, management, performance and impact measurement, and governance.

-In 2013, 17 teams were selected and given the opportunity and resources to develop their social venture, create a detailed plan for its creation and growth, and pitch the plan to faculty, social entrepreneurs, domain experts, foundation officers, and philanthropists.
-On June 29, six finalist teams presented in front of a panel of esteemed judges and competed for a total of $50,000.
+In the winter, teams are selected and given the opportunity and resources to develop their social venture, create a detailed plan for its creation and growth, and pitch the plan to faculty, social entrepreneurs, domain experts, foundation officers, and philanthropists.
+In May, six finalist teams present to a panel of esteemed judges and compete for a total of $50,000 in prize money, as well as in-kind resources and services.

 Apply to the SNVC